Amarbharati-07/erp/README.md

 - Announcements to students

 ### 🤖 Chatbot
-- AI-powered campus chatbot (integrated in all dashboards)
+- AI-powered campus chatbot (available in Student & Teacher dashboards only)

 ---